 Other tasty bowls you might enjoy:

-This cool and refreshing Asian noodle salad is totally vegan and gluten-free, and has a zippy peanut sauce to complement.
+This cool and refreshing Vegan Noodle Bowl is totally vegan and gluten-free, and has a zippy peanut sauce to complement.
 You can mix and match the vegetables as you see fit, which makes this healthy recipe family-friendly and versatile as well!

 - 14 ounce rice noodles